kean/Nuke/Documentation/NukeUI.docc/ImageViewExtensions.md

 ## Overview

 NukeUI provides a set of global functions that simplify loading of images into image views.
-It's a good starting point for some apps, but if you want to have more control, consider using ``LazyImageView`` or Nuke's `ImagePipeline` directly.
+It's a good starting point for some apps, but if you want to have more control, consider using ``LazyImageView`` or `ImagePipeline` directly.

 > Tip: These functions were part of the separate `NukeExtensions` module before Nuke 14.